doncit/jenkins-selenium-java/README.md

 ## Run it

 1. Download Jenkins data from [here](https://drive.google.com/file/d/19dv1ikDC9csGwltyceBUPSqjfMnXqsiw/view?usp=sharing).
-2. Extract the downloaded Jenkins data file to `./jenkins-data` folder.
+2. Extract the downloaded archive file to the repository root folder.
 3. Run `docker-compose up`.
+4. You will need to turn off two-factor authentication in your Amazon account temporarily.
+Unfortunately, the tests do not support 2FA at the moment :)
-4. Create a `credentials.csv` file in the root repository folder with these contents:
+5. Create a `credentials.csv` file in the root repository folder with these contents:
    ```csv
    username,password
    your@amazon.email,your_amazon_password
    ```
-5. Upload your `credentials.csv` file to Jenkins:
+6. Upload your `credentials.csv` file to Jenkins:
    1. Open `http://localhost:8080/` in your browser.
    2. Login to Jenkins with username `admin` and password `admin`.
    3. Click "Manage Jenkins".